 Source: UNCED (1992a).

 The Rio Declaration on Environment and Development is a series of principles defining the rights and responsibilities of States.
-Principle 15 addresses the possibility of harm from actions or decisions when extensive scientific knowledge on the matter is lacking (see box below).
+Principle 15 allows countries to take precautionary action to prevent environmental degradation where there are threats, but no conclusive evidence, of serious or irreversible damage (see box below).

 Principle 15 of the Rio Declaration on Environment and Development